choongzhanhong/choongzhanhong.github.io/content/blog/travels/2025-06-ophir/index.md

 The latest can stay up there is until 2.30pm.
 You have to reach the base by 7pm, or be subject to overtime fees at RM50 per hour per group (essentially, per guide).

 Our last guy only got down at 8.30pm after dark.
-Thankfully, he had a torchlight and the guide was with him and another patient member of our group.
+Thankfully, he had a torchlight, and he was accompanied by a patient member of our group and the guide, whom we tipped handsomely.

+### Experience
+I consider myself fit enough, so this hike wasn't terrible, but it certainly was more than I had expected.
+Nonetheless, I found the ropes and ladders more fun than anything.

 ---
 ## Itinerary